Comedy Champion

-Comedy Champion is a Nepali stand-up comedy reality show which started airing on Kantipur Television and OSR Reality channel on YouTube since 2020.
+Comedy Champion (कमेडी च्याम्पियन) is a Nepali stand-up comedy reality show which started airing on Kantipur Television and OSR Reality channel on YouTube since 2019.
 It is the first comedy reality show in Nepal.
 The show features emerging standup comedians from different parts of Nepal.
-The show primarily has standalone comedic appearances of the contestants, with some episodes of a pairing performances.
-The show is created by OSR Reality, one of the leading reality show production company in Nepal.
+The show primarily has standalone comedic appearances of the contestants, with some episodes of paired performances.
+The show is created by Three Production with OSR Reality, they are leading reality show production companies in Nepal.

 Overview

-Comedy Champion features Santosh Panta, Manoj Gajurel, Reecha Sharma and Pradip Bhattarai as the judges and Rima Bishwokarma as the host of the show.
+Comedy Champion features Santosh Panta, Manoj Gajurel, Reecha Sharma and Pradip Bhattarai as the judges and Rima Bishwokarma & Mexam Gaudel as the hosts of the show.
 One of the contestants from season 1, Bishnu Prasad Gaudel (a.k.a.
 Mexam Gaudel) hosted season 2 alongside Rima Bishowkarma.

-Himesh Panta won the title in the first season; Khadga Bahadur Pun Magar and Suman Koirala became runner-ups.
-Title of the season 2 was won by Bharat Mani Poudel, where Bkey Agarwal and Sushant Thapa became first and second runner-ups respectively.
+The first season premiered at the end of 2019 and ended in 2020.
+Himesh Panta won the title in the first season.
+Khadga Bahadur Pun Magar and Suman Koirala became runner-ups.
+The second season premiered in 2021, and the title was won by Bharat Mani Poudel, where Bkey Agarwal and Santosh Thapa became first and second runner-ups respectively.

+The third season of the show premiered in 2024.
+The show is also directed by Bishal Bhandari with television producer Babu Surace D.C. as chief associate director.
+Sunil Khadka from Dakshinkali, Kathmandu won the title.